Anti-Müllerian hormone

 Anti-Müllerian hormone (AMH), also known as Müllerian-inhibiting factor (MIF), is a protein that in humans is encoded by the AMH gene.

-AMH is a glycoprotein hormone that belongs to the transforming growth factor beta superfamily, which also includes inhibin and activin.
-These hormones play important roles in cell growth, development, and the formation of ovarian follicles.
-In humans, the AMH gene is located on chromosome 19p13.3, while its receptor is produced by the AMHR2 gene on chromosome 12.
+AMH is a glycoprotein hormone that belongs to the transforming growth factor beta (TGF-β) superfamily, which also includes inhibin and activin.
+These hormones play important roles in cell growth and development, sex differentiation in males, and the formation of ovarian follicles.
+In humans, the AMH gene is located on chromosome 19p13.3, while its receptor is encoded by the AMHR2 gene on chromosome 12.

 In male embryos, AMH is switched on by the SOX9 gene in Sertoli cells of the developing testes.
 AMH acts to block the development of the Müllerian ducts (also called paramesonephric ducts), which would otherwise form the uterus, fallopian tubes, and upper part of the vagina.
-This ensures that male reproductive organs can develop properly.
+This allows male reproductive organs to develop.
 The production of AMH during this specific window of fetal development is tightly regulated by other factors, including the nuclear receptor SF-1, GATA transcription factors, the sex-determining gene DAX1, and follicle-stimulating hormone (FSH).
 Mutations in the AMH gene or its receptor (type II AMH receptor) can result in the persistence of Müllerian duct structures in otherwise normally developed males.

 In females, AMH is produced by granulosa cells in developing ovarian follicles, especially in the early (preantral and small antral) stages.
 AMH is present in the ovaries until menopause.
 One of its main functions is to regulate how many follicles are recruited from the resting pool, helping to control which one becomes dominant and is selected for ovulation.
 After this selection, AMH levels in that follicle drop.
 Because AMH is secreted by granulosa cells, which support and nourish the developing egg, its levels in the blood can be used as a marker to estimate a woman's ovarian reserve, or the number of remaining eggs.
 In cattle, AMH can be used to predict how many follicles a cow will develop for embryo transfer, helping select the best animals for breeding programs.
-AMH is also studied as a diagnostic marker for ovarian disorders, such as polycystic ovary syndrome (PCOS).
+AMH is also studied as a diagnostic marker for ovarian disorders, such as polyendocrine metabolic ovarian syndrome (PMOS).